Graphon estimation beyond binary edges: inference for decorated graphs with applications to multiplex and weighted networks: Background: Decorated Graphs and Graphons

-We will start from a simple binary graph and build up to decorated graphs.
-A simple graph $G$ is a pair $(V, E)$, where $V$ is a set of vertices (usually taken to be $\n = \{1, \ldots, n\}$), and $E$ is a set of unordered pairs of vertices called edges.
-The adjacency matrix $A \in \{0,1\}^{n \times n}$ represents these edges, where $A_{ij} = 1$ if there is an edge between vertices $i$ and $j$, and $A_{ij} = 0$ otherwise.
-This binary model effectively captures the presence or absence of links between nodes.

-While traditional binary graphs capture simple connections, they fall short in representing more nuanced inter-node relationships.
-To address the limitations of the binary graph in capturing more complex and nuanced relationships, we introduce the concept of decorated graphs \citep{lovasz_limits_2010}.
-In this extended framework, each edge is not just binary but can carry additional information or 'decorations'.
-These decorations enrich the graph's structure by allowing edges to represent more than mere connections—they can include attributes like weights, interaction types, or other relevant properties.
-Decorated graphs are thus defined as complete simple graphs where each edge $(i, j)$ is associated with an element from a set $\K$, which can be a finite set of colours, a set of weights, or any other finite categorisation that adds depth to the analysis of network interactions.
-These networks are also referred to as edge-attributed graphs in the literature.

-More precisely, for $\K$ a set, a $\K$-decorated graph $\G$ is a complete simple graph where each edge $(i,j)$ is decorated by an element of $\K$.
-Usually, $\K$ will have a special element $0_{\K}$, and the edges decorated by $0_{\K}$ will be considered missing.
-Similarly to simple graphs, such a graph can be represented by an adjacency matrix $\adj \in \K^{n\times n}$.
-Requiring $\G$ to be exchangeable is equivalent to requiring $\adj$ to be jointly exchangeable, i.e. $\{\adj_{ij}\}$ and $\{\adj_{\pi(i)\pi(j)}\}$ have the same distribution for every permutation $\pi$.
-We now focus on the generating mechanism of such $\K$-valued exchangeable arrays.
+A standard simple graph on $n$ vertices is represented by a symmetric adjacency matrix $\adj \in \{0,1\}^{n \times n}$.
+In a \emph{decorated graph} \citep{lovasz_limits_2010} (also called an edge-attributed graph), each edge $(i,j)$ instead carries an element of a set $\K$ (a weight, a color, or a type label, for instance), so that the adjacency matrix takes values in $\K^{n\times n}$.
+The set $\K$ contains a distinguished element $0_{\K}$ representing the absence of an edge.
+Requiring the decorated graph to be exchangeable means that $\{\adj_{ij}\}$ and $\{\adj_{\pi(i)\pi(j)}\}$ have the same joint distribution for every permutation $\pi$.
+We now describe the generating mechanism of such $\K$-valued exchangeable arrays.